rybosome/lmoe/README.md

 'rain': Rainfall in millimeters
 'showers': Showers in millimeters
 'snowfall': Snowfall in millimeters
-'city': The city
+'name': The name of the city
-'country': The country
+'country': The name of the country
 'description': A short description of the weather conditions

 I'll share some examples.